Gender dysphoria: Epidemiology

-History

-Neither the DSM-I (1952) nor the DSM-II (1968) contained a diagnosis analogous to gender dysphoria.
-Gender identity disorder first appeared as a diagnosis in the DSM-III (1980), where it appeared under "psychosexual disorders" but was used only for the childhood diagnosis.
-Adolescents and adults received a diagnosis of transsexualism (homosexual, heterosexual, or asexual type).
-The DSM-III-R (1987) added "Gender Identity Disorder of Adolescence and Adulthood, Non-Transsexual Type" (GIDAANT).
-DSM-V (2013) replaced gender identity disorder (GID) with gender dysphoria (GD) to avoid the stigma of the term disorder.
+Research indicates that among people who transition in adulthood, individuals are up to three times more likely to be male assigned at birth.
+However, among people transitioning in childhood, the sex ratio is closer to 1:1.
+The prevalence of gender dysphoria in children remains uncertain due to the lack of formal prevalence studies.
+A 2022 literature review reported that approximately 36% of adolescents assessed in specialized gender clinics were natal males, and 63% were natal females.
+One study highlighted in the review found no significant change in these proportions from 2014 to 2016.
+However, when comparing more recent data with earlier studies, there has been a shift favoring natal females (ratio of 1:3) as opposed to nearly equal proportions in earlier studies (ratios of 0.8–0.9:1).

 Society and culture

 Researchers disagree about the nature of distress and impairment in people with GD.
 Some authors have suggested that people with GD suffer because they are stigmatized and victimized; and that, if society had less strict gender divisions, transgender people would suffer less.

 Some controversy surrounds the creation of the GD diagnosis, with Davy et al. stating that although the creators of the diagnosis state that it has rigorous scientific support, "it is impossible to scrutinize such claims, since the discussions, methodological processes, and promised field trials of the diagnosis have not been published."

 Some cultures have three or more defined genders.
 The existence of accepted social categories other than man or woman may alleviate the distress associated with cross-gender identity.
 For example, in Samoa, the fa'afafine, a group of feminine males, are mostly socially accepted.
 The fa'afafine appear similar to transgender women in terms of their lifelong identities and gendered behavior, but experience far less distress than do transgender women in Western cultures.
-This suggests that the distress of gender dysphoria is mostly not caused by the cross-gender identity itself, but by difficulties encountered from social disapproval by one's culture.
+This suggests that the distress of gender dysphoria is significantly increased by difficulties encountered from social disapproval by one's culture.
 Overall, it is unclear whether or not gender dysphoria persists in cultures with third gender categories.